 - Serving as the primary care provider for patients seen in continuity settings.

 - Consulting or co-managing geriatric medicine patients in the acute care setting.

 - Managing patients in subacute and long-term care settings.

 - Performing geriatric medicine consultations across the spectrum of acuity.

 - Managing geriatric psychiatry, rehabilitation and hospice/palliative care conditions.

 - Performing the components of a comprehensive geriatric medicine assessment and determinations of decisional capacity when necessary.

 Fellows work at scheduled rotations from Monday to Friday.
 Fellows cover weekend hospital call only when on the hospital consult service and in-patient geriatric psychiatry rotation.

-For full benefits information, please visit the Saint Louis University Graduate Medical Education page.
+Please visit the Saint Louis University Graduate Medical Education page for full benefits information.